Hyundai Pony: Trim levels

 Only the 'L' and 'CX' were trim levels for 1987.
 The 'L' was the same as the previous 'L', however the clock was now digital and the CX had a standard tachometer.
-From 1986 to 1987, interior colors available were tan or blue.
-From 1984 to 1985, it was light gray on dark gray.
+From 1986 to 1987, interior colours available were tan or blue.
+From 1984 to 1985, it was light grey on dark grey.
 Options included rear window louvers, a front air dam, rear spoiler, GT package (which included a leather-wrapped Momo three-spoke steering wheel), tachometer, different trim and badging, fog lamps, and extra lights in the rear.
 All GTs came with the more powerful 1.6 engine.
 The Pony pickup was sold in Europe (only) until the end of the 1980s.
 The second generation Pony remained on sale until 1988 (until 1990 in South Korea).
 In some markets the Pony was replaced by a re-badged Hyundai Excel from 1985, particularly in Europe.